Charlie Mayfield

 Sir Andrew Charles Mayfield (born 25 December 1966) is a British businessman.
 He was Chairman of the John Lewis Partnership from 2007 to 2020, and was also Chairman of the UK Commission for Employment and Skills until its closure in March 2017.
 He previously served in the British Army as an officer.

 Early life

 Mayfield was born on 25 December 1966, to Lieutenant-Colonel Richard Mayfield.
 He was educated at Radley College, a private boys school in Oxfordshire.
 He followed in his father's footsteps and joined the military after leaving school rather than attending university.

 Career

 Military career

 Mayfield graduated from the Royal Military Academy Sandhurst in 1986, winning the Sword of Honour as the best cadet on his course.
-On 12 April 1986, he was commissioned into the Scots Guards, British Army, as a second lieutenant.
-He was given the service number 523391.
+On 12 April 1986, he was commissioned into Scots Guards, British Army, as an Ensign (Second Lieutenant).
+He was given the Personal Number service number 523391.
 On 12 April 1988, he was promoted to lieutenant.
 During his career he served in Northern Ireland amid The Troubles.
 He was 19 when he was first posted there.

 He retired from the British Army on 30 September 1991.